NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 Official documentation regarding the Firebase Cloud Messaging can be found [here](https://firebase.google.com/docs/cloud-messaging).

 ?> The iOS setup is quite complex and it's easy to miss a step.
 Please, follow the instructions very carefully.
-You also have to go to Project Settings -> Feirebase Goodies and set the bEnableAPNForIOS to true.
+You also have to go to Project Settings -> Firebase Goodies and set the `Enable Apple Push Notifications for iOS` checkbox to true and do full project rebuild afterwards.

+?> On Android 13+, you must request `android.permission.POST_NOTIFICATIONS` runtime permission.
+See the demo level for an example which uses UE `Request Android Permissions` node.

 ![](images/firebase/cloud-messaging/CloudMessagingSettings.png)